Meet the School’s 2019–2020 CSWE Master’s Minority Fellows

 Undergraduate degree: BA, International Relations

-Current field placement: Clinical Intern, Crime Victims Treatment Center
+Current practicum placement: Clinical Intern, Crime Victims Treatment Center

 Inspiration: Raised in Oregon as the child of immigrants from Mexico, Hernandez Trejo says, “I became extremely passionate about seeking to end the gap between my comfortable life in Oregon and that of my extended family struggling in Mexico.
 From an early age I wanted to dedicate my time to decreasing the gap between people to receive what they need.”